robertmartin8/ReasonableDeviations/_posts/2022-02-25-dcf-convexity.md

 $$\text{revenue} \times \text{op. margin} - \text{capex} = \text{free cash flow}$$

-Analysts tend to input point estimates into DCFs but because of the difficulty of estimating inputs like the future revenue growth rate, I've often been intrigued by the idea of using distributional inputs instead, e.g using a revenue growth rate of $30\% \pm 20\%$ rather than $30\%$.
+Analysts tend to input point estimates into DCFs but because of the difficulty of estimating inputs like the future revenue growth rate, I've often been intrigued by the idea of using distributional inputs instead, e.g. using a revenue growth rate of $30\% \pm 20\%$ rather than $30\%$.

 This is not an original thought: there are tools such as Oracle crystal ball that allow you to construct a valuation distribution using distributional inputs.
 Aswath Damodaran, NYU's "valuation guru", often includes such analysis in his valuations (a good walkthrough can be found on his [blog](https://aswathdamodaran.blogspot.com/2016/05/dcf-myth-32-if-you-don-look-its-not.html)).
 Yet my impression is that analysts struggle to derive actionable insights from the resulting value distribution.

 Sensitivity analysis -- re-running the DCF with different inputs -- *is* commonly used by equity analysts.
-But I think even in this case, emphasis is placed on the specific numbers (e.g "if revenue growth is 20% instead of 30% my price target is \\$12 rather than \\$20) rather than the *shape* of the DCF function.
+But I think even in this case, emphasis is placed on the specific numbers (e.g. "if revenue growth is 20% instead of 30% my price target is \\$12 rather than \\$20) rather than the *shape* of the DCF function.

 ## An investment puzzle